huijunwu/libgdx-ai-wiki/A*.md

 - The heuristic function(s)

 Also notice that A* must perform an exhaustive search and find the goal before any plan is returned.
 This is because vanilla A* is not an **anytime algorithm** and therefore cannot return partial plans--a significant weakness for most games.
 An anytime adaptation can be found [here](http://papers.nips.cc/paper/2382-ara-anytime-a-with-provable-bounds-on-sub-optimality.pdf).
 A **realtime adaptive** improvement can be found [here](https://www.cs.cmu.edu/~motionplanning/papers/sbp_papers/integrated2/koenig_realtime_adaptive_astar_aamas06.pdf).
 Hopefully implementations of these algorithms will be added to libgdx in the near future.

+## Demos and Further Reading ##

+An interactive javascript demo (with some minor terminology errors) can be found [here](https://qiao.github.io/PathFinding.js/visual).

+A video that shows all expanded nodes in white can be seen [here](https://www.youtube.com/watch?v=19h1g22hby8).

+The fastest known implementation was written in C by Google engineer [Ethan Burns](https://eatoasts.appspot.com).
+His site contains links to a [codebase](https://github.com/eaburns/search) with more advanced implementations, including parallelization.